Gunmen Kidnap AAU Professor In Edo

 ADVERTISEMENT

-A former head of Department of Mechanical Engineering at the Ambrose Alli University, Ekpoma, Edo State, Professor Osadolor Odia, has been reportedly kidnapped by gunmen.
+Professor Osadolor Odia, former Head, Department of Mechanical Engineering at the Ambrose Alli University, Ekpoma, has been reportedly kidnapped by gunmen.

 According to a source, Prof. Odia was on his way to his farm in Ekpoma, on Thursday, when he was abducted.

-AAU public relations officer, Edward Aihevba, also said that he got the news of the abduction of Odia.
+Public Relations Officer of the institution, Edward Aihevba, said he got news of the abduction of Odia.